Jamesreinhardt222/comm-documentation-assignment/docs/search.md

 - Outdated version of the slack desktop app
 - Outdated web browsers, plugins, or extensions
 - Outages or disruptions

--App storage malfunction or slack server errors.
+- App storage malfunction or slack server errors.